 Better legal billing

-When it comes to legal billing, software like Clio Manage can make the process run smoother, too.
-Clio’s legal billing features let you bill securely, create branded invoices, and automate billing, so you can get paid faster—as Chris Trebatoski of Treblaw LLC can attest to: While Chris used to labor for days over billing at a larger firm, Chris now gets all his bills out each month in a matter of 15 minutes with Clio.
+Legal billing is an integral part of accounting for law firms.
+And software like Clio Manage can make the process run smoother, too.
+Clio’s legal billing features let you bill securely, create branded invoices, and automate billing, so you can get paid faster.
+Chris Trebatoski of Treblaw LLC can attest to this: While Chris used to labor for days over billing at a larger firm, Chris now gets all his bills out each month in a matter of 15 minutes with Clio.

-How to succeed at law firm accounting and bookkeeping in 2022
+How to succeed at accounting for law firms and bookkeeping in 2022

 Keeping your firm’s accounts in order may not be glamorous.
 But having up-to-date and accurate bookkeeping records and leveraging professional accountants experienced in accounting for law firms is key to unlocking law firm growth and financial success for your practice.
 While there are a lot of factors to balance, here are the essentials for law firm accounting and bookkeeping success that you should get a handle on ASAP.